The minimum you must know

 NATO-backed Israel has traditionally described Lebanon as an innocent country from which independent militias launched primitive but dangerous missiles at Israel.
 Isreal responded several times with military incursions.

-There’s real hope from all sides and good reason to believe the past won’t be the future.
-There was a historic peace summit for Israel in October 2025 in Egypt that included Lebanon.
+There was and remains real hope for peace from all sides after a historic peace summit for Israel in October 2025 in Egypt that included Lebanon.
 Peace, calm and tranquillity also returned to neighboring Syria and Iraq, where sanctions were historically lifted.
 This is currently resulting in substantial reverse migration into the region, as millions of people who previously fled those countries have begun returning home.
 Well over a million refugees who fled to abroad have already returned to neighboring Syria and Iraq.
 It’s conceivable countries throughout the region including Lebanon could enjoy years of substantial peaceful population growth as a result of peace returning to the area.

 Militias in Lebanon are well trained and capable.
 They have tolerated considerable pressure and destruction.
 The capital Beirut was largely destroyed several decades ago.
 And buildings were still being destroyed as recently as a few years ago.

-This writer hopes Lebanon is a strong candidate for an Abraham Accords to create peace and fully resolve matters there.
+This writer hopes Lebanon is a candidate for an Abraham Accords to create peace and help fully resolve matters there.

 Joseph Aoun